brown-puzzle-hq/bph-site/README.md

 #### Hunt Structure

-All of the customizable features of the hunt structure is in `hunt.config.ts`.
-To change how puzzles are unlocked, edit `getNextPuzzleMap` in `hunt.config.ts`.
-To change how many hints a team gets, edit `getTotalHints`.
+Most of the customizable features of the hunt structure is in `hunt.config.ts`.
+Edit `/puzzle/actions.ts` to change how it handles guesses and solves.

 #### Final Checks